How to Implement Financial-Grade Security

 Protecting Data

-Protecting customer's and user's data is a cumbersome task.
+Protecting customer and user data is a cumbersome task.
 There is not one solution that solves it all but rather a combination of different techniques, frameworks and processes to mitigate the risk of fraud, leaking or manipulating data and violating privacy.
 For example, the implementation of the Phantom Token Approach ensures that data cannot leak through tokens on client side by using reference tokens over by-value tokens.
 By carefully designing the claims that are put into tokens the risk for leaking data is mitigated even further.
 Using Pairwise Pseudonymous Identifiers (PPID) increases user privacy by providing a unique user identifier per client.
 Prefix Scopes enable context specific scopes that can be used when requesting the user's consent.
 The following list contains resources regarding the content of tokens:

 Request parameters are traditionally added as URI parameters and may leak to logs.
 To avoid this, use HTTP POST and send the data in the body.
 There are different specifications that aim to protect request and response parameters: